benhur07b/benhur07b.github.io/_posts/2019-01-22-hillshade-in-qgis.md

 <br>

 Hillshading is a classic technique that visualizes terrain as shaded relief by illuminating it with a hypothetical light source.
-A hillshade provides users an immediate appreciation for the surface topography, providing depth to a 2-dimensional map, which makes it easier (even those untrained in cartography) to interpret features on the map (e.g. valleys, hills, mountains, etc.).
+A hillshade provides users an immediate appreciation for the surface topography, providing depth to a 2-dimensional map, which makes it easier (even to those untrained in cartography) to interpret features on the map (e.g. valleys, hills, mountains, etc.).
 Because of this, hillshades are commonly used as backgrounds in maps.
 Aside from their practical purpose, hillshade maps are also aesthetically pretty.

 In this post, we'll look at how we can create beautiful hillshade maps in QGIS inspired by Open GIS Lab's [post](https://opengislab.com/blog/2018/3/20/3d-dem-visualization-in-qgis-30).